apollo

 Unsafe

-Avva 250mg Tablet SR is not recommended for children as safety and effectiveness have not been established.
+Avva 250mg Tablet SR is not recommended for children, as its safety and effectiveness have not been established.

 FAQs

-Avva 250mg Tablet SR used to treat glaucoma, oedema (fluid retention), epilepsy, and to treat and prevent altitude/mountain sickness.
+Avva 250mg Tablet SR is used to treat glaucoma (increased eye pressure), oedema (fluid retention), and epilepsy (seizures/fits).
+It is also used to reduce the severity and duration of altitude/mountain sickness symptoms.

 Avva 250mg Tablet SR promotes diuresis of abnormal fluid retention due to congestive heart failure.
 Fluid retention or oedema is the accumulation of fluid in the body tissues.